Common Car Seat Defects

 - Defective car seat handles that release when the seat is being carried/moved

-The Houston defective car seat lawyers at The Ammons Law Firm LLP provide personalized and attentive legal representation to victims of defective products nationwide.
+The Houston product liability lawyers at The Ammons Law Firm provide personalized and attentive legal representation to victims of defective products nationwide.
 Our legal team has recovered more than $1 billion in settlements and jury verdicts on behalf of our clients; we are prepared to fight tirelessly for the fair compensation you are owed.